Different Types of Tents Explained (with Photos)

 KTT Extra Large Multi-Room Tent

-• Recommendation: KTT Large tent has 2 Rooms, Straight Wall, 3 Doors and 3 Windows.
+• Recommendation: KTT Large tent has 2 Rooms, a Straight Wall, 3 Doors, and 3 Windows.
 3 Doors and 3 Windows supply the tent with fresh air.
 Thanks to Fiberglass Tent Poles, it is more robust than other tents in its class.

 Advantages: